ccoutant/dwarf-locations/005-locations-on-stack.md

 > supported base type of the target machine, or of the generic type,
 > which is an integral type that has the size of an address on the
 > target machine, and unspecified signedness.
->
-> [non-normative] The generic type is the same as the unspecified type used for stack
-> operations defined in DWARF Version 4 and before.

 ### Section 3.1 DWARF Expression Evaluation Context [was 2.5.1]